 Through the Lord’s mercies we are not consumed,

 “The Lord is my portion,” says my soul,

 “Therefore I hope in Him!”

 Like Jeremiah, Christians today have a message of hope to offer the world—the hope that is in Jesus Christ.
 We do not have all the answers to today’s needs and problems, but we have the Lord.
-He is the light of the world, and we are called to bring His light into this dark world (Matt.
-5:14–16; John 1:4, 5; 1 John 1:5).
+He is the light of the world, and we are called to bring His light into this dark world (Matthew 5:14–16; John 1:4, 5; 1 John 1:5).

 You are the light of the world.
 A city that is set on a hill cannot be hidden. – Matthew 5;14

 In Him was life, and the life was the light of men. – John 1:4

 This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all. – 1 John 1:5